elliottcoops/Number-Plate-Recognition/README.md

 ![Contours](docs/contours.png)

-### Stage 4 - Character recognition (CNN, see below)
+### Stage 4 - Character recognition (CNN from scratch, see below)

 Once we have the characters, we can feed each one into the model, obtain the predictions, and concatenate them into a string.

 ![Prediction](docs/prediction.png)

-## CNN built from scratch for character recognition
+## CNN built from scratch for character recognition (See stage 4 above)

 ### Training

-The Neural network is trained on the standard [OCR dataset](https://www.kaggle.com/datasets/preatcher/standard-ocr-dataset) which contains 50k images of characters.
+The neural network is trained on the standard [OCR dataset](https://www.kaggle.com/datasets/preatcher/standard-ocr-dataset) which contains 50k images of characters.

 To increase the number of examples, the training data is augmented 5 times per image from a mix of rotation, translation and zooming.
 This attains a total train set of size 100k.